Freshman Sophomore College Planning

 An American flag sits in the main entrance of Highlands Latin Upper School lobby with granite tile floors and an arched hallway ceiling

-All of a sudden you are in high school heading toward college!
-It is important to know your college readiness involves more than just getting good grades.
+Now that I have shared the goal of finding this next place or next chapter of your life after your graduation, let us turn back to your current chapter.
+Here you are, all of a sudden, in the midst of your “high school career,” heading toward that chapter called “College“.
+It is important to know your college-readiness involves more than just getting good grades.
 Rather it is taking on a challenging academic course load and a fulfilling extracurricular schedule that really helps add to the potency of those good grades.
-Doing so also pushes yourself to work hard, overcome challenges, and grow in mind and character.
-It is in this time that you are creating your high school story!
+Doing so, also and more importantly, pushes yourself to work hard, overcome challenges, and have opportunities to serve others in order to grow in mind and character.
+It is all a careful balancing act, there will be times where it is good to push yourself and other times you need to set yourself limits and adhere to them.
+It is in these high school years you are creating what I like to refer to as your high school story!

 Your high school story is the story that College Admission Counselors will be reading one day through your transcript, letters of recommendation, resume, and college application essay.

 While it is your story, that you are building, it is important to remember you are not in it alone.
-It is essential to seek help from teachers and administration when you need it; this is part of why they are here!
+There are many characters that help to move this story along.
+It is essential to seek help from teachers and administration when you need it; this is part of why they are here.
 Seeking help when needed is a true strength that develops your initiative and your ability to be responsible and not too proud to ask for help.
+You may also be the person to help others in this story, encouraging a peer, a teacher, or administrator your own self.

-Finally, remember that engaging actively in your classes will not only form you as a leader but will encourage your peers to do likewise.
-Your teachers, who write your Letters of Recommendation for colleges, will remember the impact you made and the effort you gave in their class.
+Finally, remember that engaging actively in your classes (joining the Great Conversation exp. min.
+31-35) will not only form you as a leader and form your willingness to contribute to your community, but will encourage your peers to do likewise.
+Your teachers, who write your Letters of Recommendation for colleges, will remember the impact you made and the effort you gave in their class and in the community of HLS and will be able to write about this in your letters.

 Sincerely,